AyrtonStout/Bamboo/README.txt

 Game is continually being developed and is still missing some key systems.
 However many systems are fully (or near fully) developed such as player / NPC movement, area transitions, dialogue, signs, treasure chests, in-game clock, combat screen, inventory and party screens.

-Current Focus: Bug fixes and enhancements to older code
+Current Focus: Bug fixes and enhancements to older code Current Issues: Spells are still WIP.
+Using them during combat will sometimes create infinite loops

 Note on running the game-
 Run the game from the Frame class.
 If an error is thrown, first run the MapWriter class to regenerate the map and then run again from the Frame class.